DR. AMY FARRELL

 Academia

 I am currently an Assistant Professor in the Department of Curriculum, Teaching & Learning in the Faculty of Education at the University of Manitoba.
-My focus here is in the field of Indigenous Education.

 LATEST Research journeys